gst0312/CBF-RRTstar/README.md

 + Using logistic regression to construct polynomial barrier functions to represent complex obstacles
   + Somehow the functions in the existing package does not look good on the result, so we write our own sigmoid, regularized loss function, and the gradient.
-  + Constructing barrier functions h(x) and draw the contour to represent the obstacles.
+  + Constructing polynomial barrier function h(x) and draw the contour to represent the obstacles.
   + Problems & future work:
     + If the obstacles are too small, then the obstacle/free space ratio is too small, causing the simulating of polygons being affected.
     + There are other points (mostly outside the map) that satisfy $$\beta z^T = 0$$ so as shown in the [figure](#image-anchor), there will be dots and lines other than just the obstacles.